stackrox/stackrox/README.md

 MAIN_IMAGE_TAG=latest ./deploy/k8s/deploy.sh
 ```

-If you are using docker for desktop or minikube use
+If you are using Docker Desktop, Colima, or minikube use
 `./deploy/k8s/deploy-local.sh`.
-And for openshift:
+For OpenShift,
-`./deploy/openshift/deploy.sh`.
+`./deploy/openshift/deploy.sh`

 When the deployment has completed a port-forward should exist, so you can connect
-to https://localhost:8000/.
-Credentials for the 'admin' user can be found in
+to <https://localhost:8000/>.
+Credentials for the `admin` user can be found in
 `./deploy/k8s/central-deploy/password`
 (`deploy/openshift/central-deploy/password` in the OpenShift case).